IQSS/dataverse/doc/sphinx-guides/source/api/intro.rst

 ... all without using the Dataverse installation's web interface.

-APIs open the door for integrations between the Dataverse software and other software.
+APIs open the door for integrations between the Dataverse Software and other software.
 For a list, see the :doc:`/admin/integrations` section of the Admin Guide.

 .. contents:: |toctitle|
     :local: